azoth-lang/azoth.language.reference/src/conversions.md

 The following conversions are explicit conversions:

-* All implicit conversions
 * Explicit numeric conversions
 * Explicit boolean conversions
 * Explicit reference conversions
+* Explicit lifted conversions
+* Explicit boxing conversions
+* Explicit unboxing conversions
 * User-defined explicit conversions

+Explicit conversions may be failable or non-failable.
+Non-failable conversions can be performed with the `as` operator.
+This operator additionally allows one to explicitly use implicit conversions.
-Explicit conversions can be performed with the "`as!`" or "`as?`" operators.
+Failable conversions can be performed with the "`as!`" or "`as?`" operators.
 The former causes an abort when the conversion fails at runtime, the latter produces the value "`none`".
+Thus an expression `x as?
+T` produces a value of the type `T?`.

 ### Explicit Numeric Conversions